3 ways your LinkedIn profile isn't optimized (even though you think it is!)

 Worried that updating your profile will be a headache?

 I've heard countless stories of business owners spending dozens of hours trying to update their profile on their own.
-Or, business owner avoiding updating it altogether, as it continues to fall to the bottom of their to do list.
+Or even worse, business owners avoiding updating it altogether, as it continues to fall to the bottom of their to do list.

 I don't want you to waste your time trying to figure out which features matter and how to position your business.
 There’s a reason the saying goes, “You can’t read the label from inside the bottle.”

-I've reviewed hundreds of LinkedIn profiles and studied the psychology of what works so you don't have to.
+I've reviewed hundreds of LinkedIn profiles and studied the psychology of what works on LinkedIn so you don't have to figure it out on your own.

 In my LinkedIn Profile Refresh, I review more than 30 sections to make sure your profile clearly communicates your expertise, showcases real results you’ve achieved, and guides potential clients toward the next step in working with you.
-You'll fill out a questionnaire, which I'll then take to provide word-for-word copy changes.
-Then, you'll watch my short tutorial videos (1-3 minutes each) and implement the changes to your profile.
+I'll provide word-for-word copy changes and short tutorial videos (1-3 minutes each) so you can easily implement the changes to your profile.